DianaBaetscher-NOAA/ssl-aging/Rmd/singleplex_test.md

 # Quick look at methylation patterns in targeted loci for Steller Sea Lions

-Bismarck output from Charles for 11/12 loci
+Bismarck output from Charles for 12 loci amplified and barcoded individually and then sequenced with the MiSeq V3 paired-end, 2x75 bp sequencing.

 ``` r
 library(tidyverse)